arlm/rails-class/step3.md

 </p>
 ```

-Add tests fro the About page on `spec/requests/static_pages_spec.rb`
+Add tests from the About page on `spec/requests/static_pages_spec.rb`

 ```ruby
   describe "About page" do